-In the final sections of the paper, we combine the predictions of the estimated model with Data from the Opportunity Atlas to study how various housing-voucher policies affect optimal location choices of households and the earnings of children when they become adults.
-The Opportunity Atlas is a data set created by Chetty, Friedman, Hendren, Jones, and Porter (2018) that, for each Census tract in the United States, predicts the percentile of a child's adult earnings in the age-26 income distribution given the percentile of the household's income in the income distribution.2 We begin the analysis by asking if our model can replicate the estimate of CHK that the MTO voucher program increased annual adult earnings of children under the age of 13 at the time the voucher was received by \$3,477.
-We show that the model can nearly exactly replicate this result; our model-based estimate of their statistic is \$3,507.
+In the final sections of the paper, we combine the predictions of the estimated model with data from the Opportunity Atlas to study how various housing-voucher policies affect optimal location choices of households and the earnings of children when they become adults.
+The Opportunity Atlas is a data set created by Chetty, Friedman, Hendren, Jones, and Porter (2018) that, for each Census tract in the United States, predicts the percentile of a child's adult earnings in the age-26 income distribution given the percentile of the household's income in the income distribution.1 We begin the analysis by asking if our model can replicate the estimate of CHK that the MTO voucher program increased annual adult earnings of children under the age of 13 at the time the voucher was received by \$3,477 with a standard error of \$1,418.
+We show that the model can nearly replicate this result; our model-based estimate of their statistic is \$2,923.

-Interestingly, holding the poverty rate constant of the chosen neighborhood, our simulations show that if MTO voucher recipients had selected neighborhoods randomly then expected average adult earnings of children of voucher recipients would have increased by \$6,651, nearly double the estimate of CHK.
+Interestingly, holding the poverty rate constant of the chosen neighborhood, our simulations show that if MTO voucher recipients had selected neighborhoods randomly then expected average adult earnings of children of voucher recipients would have increased by \$5,167, an increase of more than 75%.
 In other words, we find that MTO voucher recipients selected into neighborhoods that yield relatively low adult earnings for children.
 This occurs for two reasons.
 For neighborhoods with a poverty rate less than 10%, households accepting an MTO voucher prefer the amenities of low Opportunity Atlas score neighborhoods to high Opportunity Atlas score neighborhoods.
 Additionally, rental prices tend to increase with Opportunity Atlas scores across neighborhoods.